Cybersecurity ratings platform SecurityScorecard raises $180M

 SecurityScorecard, a cybersecurity rating and risk-monitoring platform, today announced that it has raised $180 million in a series E round of funding.

-Founded in 2013, SecurityScorecard enables companies to evaluate and continuously monitor their security, including weaknesses in third-party vendors that they use.
-Using seven years of historical data, SecurityScorecard assigns ratings of A-to-F to help security personnel address the most important vulnerabilities and evaluate external partnerships, giving an easy way to “understand their cyber posture,” SecurityScorecard COO and cofounder Sam Kassoumeh told VentureBeat.
+Founded in 2013, SecurityScorecard enables companies such as Nokia, AXA, Liberty Mutual, and Cadence Bank to evaluate and continuously monitor their security, including weaknesses in third-party vendors that they use.
+“In the same way you can get a credit score and use credit scores to measure financial trustworthiness, cybersecurity ratings do the same,” the company’s CEO and cofounder Alex Yampolskiy told VentureBeat.

+Using seven years of historical data, SecurityScorecard assigns ratings of A-to-F to help security personnel address the most important vulnerabilities and evaluate external partnerships, giving an easy way to “understand their cyber posture,” COO and cofounder Sam Kassoumeh added.
 “We have shown that companies with a bad score (i.e. “F”) are 7.7 times more likely to be breached than companies with a good score.”

 Ratings are given out on a category basis, so a company may receive an average “medium severity” grade for their patching cadence and DNS Health, but a “high severity” rating for their network security.

-The score is really just the tip of the iceberg though, a metric upon which SecurityScorecard offers additional tools and services, including analytics that enable businesses to “operate with a situational awareness of the cyber risk landscape and make business decisions with more confidence,” as Kassoumeh put it.
+The score is really just the tip of the iceberg though, a metric upon which SecurityScorecard offers additional tools and services, including enterprise risk management that helps establish vulnerabilities in IT infrastructure, and analytics that enable businesses to “operate with a situational awareness of the cyber risk landscape and make business decisions with more confidence,” as Kassoumeh put it.

 External combustion